New 728 area code coming to Palm Beach County

 For additional information, click here.

-For more information about the area code changes, the Commission has released a Consumer Assistance Summary that details these changes.
-Residents can also contact their local telephone carrier or call the PSC’s customer assistance line at 1-800-342-3552.
+For more information about the area code changes, the commission has released a consumer assistance summary that details these changes.
+Residents can also contact their telephone carrier or call the customer assistance line at 800-342-3552.